d-vaporized/luci-app-ipcam2/README.md

 # luci-app-ipcam2
 ### About:

-Original package from [luci-app-config](https://github.com/ZigFisher/Glutinium/tree/master/luci-app-ipcam) by @ZigFIsher.
+Original package from [luci-app-config](https://github.com/ZigFisher/Glutinium/tree/master/luci-app-ipcam) by @ZigFisher.
 Modified to configure OpenIPC settings, view OpenIPC service information, etc.

 This should be considered a beta extension!